ChristianMarzahl/CarND-Behavioral-Cloning-P3/writeup_template.md

 The model contains two dropout layers with a ratio of 20% and 50% in order to reduce overfitting.

 The model was trained and validated on different image generator configurations.
-If the Train argument is passed the images will be augmented, in the Validation mode not.
+If the Train argument is passed the images will be augmented, in the Validation mode they won't.
 That was used to ensure that the model was not overfitting.

 ```python
         train_generator = ImageDataGenerator(lines,ImageDataGeneratorMode.Train)